 Many have delved into the world of body building, and have experienced shortcomings from pain, exhaustion, and mental fatigue.

-To the select few who realize this is not acceptable, I welcome you to join me in being strong, clear minded, and living a life of quality.
+To those who realize this is not acceptable, I welcome you to join me in being strong and clear minded as you live the life you choose.

 My story began with a change in the way I looked at training and exercise.
-I played football and rugby through high school and college, and I was ripped, athletic, and fast most of my life.
-I had done the workouts for team sports, the men’s magazine lifting programs, and was a dedicated gym rat with a three day a week work out schedule.
-I looked good and was happy with that for a while, but this didn’t satisfy me.
+I played football and rugby in school, did the prescribed workouts, religiously followed the men’s magazine lifting programs, and was a dedicated gym rat with a three day a week workout schedule.
+I looked good and was happy with that for a while.

-I was tired of feeling sore, achy from previous sports injuries, and not really knowing if I was any stronger than a week or month prior.
-I also had a hard time keeping on muscle.
-If I didn’t go to the gym every other day, I would see pounds of weight drop, and strength decline.
+The problem was I didn’t know if I was any stronger than the week, month, or year before.
+I had a hard time keeping on muscle, taking on that once popular label of “hard-gainer”.
+If I didn’t go to the gym every other day, my weight would drop, and my strength would decline.
 I tried changing sets and reps and exercise programs to keep my body guessing, as this was supposed to encourage growth.
-It was a lot to maintain and I had a hard time doing so.
+It was a lot to maintain with lessening reward.

 I started looking for a training program that focused on real strength.
 This led me to powerlifting and progression philosophy.
 I adopted a 5×5 training method that focused on incremental strength gains, not drastic program switches.
-I started from the very beginning, lifting only the bar on some exercises.
+I decided to start from the very beginning.

 I felt better from the decreased stress on my body, and I saw a steady increase in my strength.
-Lifting lighter weights gave me the luxury of refining my form.
-I achieved a 370 lb. squat and 391 lb. deadlift after one year of training this way, at 168 lb. body weight.
+Lifting lighter weight gave me the luxury of refining my form.
+Session by session, I increased the weight by increments.
+After one year of training this way, I entered a powerlifting meet, where I executed a 370lb. squat and 391lb. deadlift at 168lb. body weight.
 It was a massive success for me.